 If criticisms are valid, then take it to heart and use this as an improvement opportunity.
 If it is incorrect let it go and find the home it needs to live in.
-Do not adapt every critical comment and make it a permanent part of your emotional family.
+Do not adopt every critical comment and make it a permanent part of your emotional family.

 8. You can’t accept a compliment.

 Related to being overly sensitive to criticism is the converse behavior, rejection compliments.
 If you are so negative you can’t allow a positive feeling in your life you will reject any compliment offered to you.